Juunaz-for-real/Learning-Java/README.md

 ## Beecrowd

-This repository stores my authored solutions to the learning exercises available on the beecrowd site.
+This repository stores my authored solutions to the learning exercises available on the Beecrowd site.
 > Usually, the exercises found in this repository aim to test logic and reasoning, so it will be in a separate directory from the common exercises

 ## Exercises